-It's a pleasure to feature Keezy Drummer as a recommended music app because it looks and feels like a fun game that doubles as an instrument for your iPad.
+It's a pleasure to feature Keezy Drummer as a recommended music app because it looks and feels like a fun game that doubles as an instrument for your iPhone.
 The game-like feeling is largely determined by the colored and tonal circles that are presented in the form of a grid, twelve circles per page (two pages total) which are selected to form patterns or beats based on the scrolling menu of options along the bottom.
 The diamond in the bottom right corner controls the tempo.
 Keezy allows you to be creative, varying the selection and frequency of the dots, resulting in unique beats that are fun and exciting to organize.
 The app does not come with an option to save or record, but it is a lot of fun to use.
 Note: Screen recordings apps for the desktop can record audio and screenshots of Keezy in action.

-, onlSimilar to Djay turntables and beat pads, loops are short recordings that are looped continuously to form exciting and unexpected combinations.
+Similar to Djay turntables and beat pads, loops are short recordings that are looped continuously to form exciting and unexpected combinations.
 Loops come in wide range of apps, but Loopy HD presents this technology in the most intuitive way, allowing for a lot of fun and creativity.
 Each circle represents a placeholder for sound, which can press, tap, and swipe to bring up menus for adding loops, adjusting volume levels, sharing, importing and deleting content.
 The circles represent different containers of sound that form unique sounds when played collectively.
-Under setting you can choose between six, nine, and Twelve circular tracks for added variety.
+Under setting you can choose between six, eight, nine, and Twelve circular tracks for added variety.
 Audio applications like Loopy and Garageband come with the ability to copy and paste recordings to and from other apps.
 When exporting files, Loopy has the option to copy to clipboard and paste into another app, email, transfer recordings using iTunes File Sharing, and Soundcloud.
 If you choose the latter, you can save your files as "private" and download them later to your computer.